3scale/3scale-operator/doc/redis-sentinel-tls.md

 If both the **Redis server** (redis) and **Sentinel** (redis-sentinel) are using **TLS** for communication, you'll need to configure both the Redis server and the Sentinel to use **SSL/TLS encryption** for secure connections.
 This involves setting up certificates and keys for both the Redis server and the Sentinel, and then ensuring the communication between them and the clients is secured via TLS.

 Here’s how to do this step-by-step in the OpenShift environment.
-The Guide includes not only Sentinel TLS configuration, but Redis server also, to be useful for Testing.
+The guide includes both Sentinel TLS configuration and Redis server setup, which is necessary for testing Sentinel.
 It will also include failover scenarion verification.

 ##  Sentinel environment setup